gayaneghazaryan-dot/svd-image-analysis/paper.md

 # 4) PCA with adaptive component selection
 python3 code/pca_adaptive_combined.py
 ```
-Each script regenerates fixed outputs under results/Figures/ and results/Tables/, enabling reviewers to reproduce all results from a clean environment.
+Each script automatically saves results under results/Figures/ and results/Tables/, allowing reviewers and readers to reproduce every figure and table from a clean environment.
+All scripts fix random seeds and pin dependency versions to ensure deterministic runs.

-Limitations and Future Work
+# Limitations and Future Work

-The current release emphasizes deterministic CPU backends for reproducibility and uses exact factorizations; performance and rank stability on heterogeneous GPU backends may vary.

-Future work includes optional randomized SVD for large-scale problems [@halko2011randomized], extended datasets (e.g., color images and video), and GPU-accelerated paths while preserving auditability.
+The current scope targets exact (non-randomized) factorizations on moderate-scale problems; large-scale randomized and streaming variants are future work.
+The present release focuses on deterministic CPU-based implementations; performance and rank stability may vary on GPU backends.
+Future versions will include randomized SVD for large-scale problems [@halko2011randomized], support for color images and video, and optional GPU acceleration — while maintaining full reproducibility and auditability.

 # Acknowledgements

-The authors thank the open-source communities behind NumPy, SciPy, scikit-image, scikit-learn, and Matplotlib.
-We also acknowledge foundational references in linear algebra, SVD/PCA, and inverse problems that inform this work.
-Institutional support from Yerevan State University and Provectus is gratefully acknowledged.
-The source code and archived release are available at Zenodo DOI: 10.5281/zenodo.17289401
-.
+We are deeply grateful to the open-source communities behind NumPy, SciPy, scikit-image, scikit-learn, and Matplotlib, whose work made this toolkit possible.
+I also thank my colleagues at Yerevan State University and Provectus for their continuous support and feedback.
+The complete source and archived release are available at Zenodo (DOI: 10.5281/zenodo.17289401).

 # References